My Story

 Since qualifying I embarked on training to 'take therapy outdoors' in September 2019 and began seeing clients outside early in 2020 - perfect timing really!

 The space that the summer of 2020 allowed in terms of reducing social contact and the related sensory stimulation I followed the niggling suspicion I was autistic, researching, corroborating and finally comfortably self-diagnosing and 'coming out' by summer of 2022.
-Since then it would seem fellow neurodivergents have found me and my caseload is majority autistic and/or ADHD.
 And I got my 'official' NHS diagnosis of autism in winter 2024.

 "And the day came when the risk to remain tight in a bud was more painful than the risk to blossom"